Optimal Query Allocation in Extractive QA with LLMs: A Learning-to-Defer Framework with Theoretical Guarantees: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Large Language Models (LLMs) have revolutionized Natural Language Processing, achieving state-of-the-art performance across a wide range of tasks, including machine translation, summarization, and question answering \citep{touvron2023llamaopenefficientfoundation, jiang2023mistral7b, openai2024gpt4technicalreport}.
-Their strong generalization capabilities stem from extensive pretraining on diverse corpora, allowing them to generate fluent and contextually relevant responses.
-However, while LLMs perform well on open-ended and generative tasks, they often struggle in structured scenarios that demand precise, extractive reasoning.
-A notable example is extractive question answering (EQA), where models must retrieve exact spans from a given context rather than generate free-form responses \citep{chen2017reading, Alqifari, lan2020albertlitebertselfsupervised}.
-In this setting, LLMs frequently exhibit hallucinations—producing plausible yet incorrect spans that deviate from the source text \citep{sadat2023delucionqadetectinghallucinationsdomainspecific}.
+Large Language Models (LLMs) have demonstrated strong performance on a wide range of natural language processing tasks, including translation, summarization, and question answering~\citep{touvron2023llamaopenefficientfoundation, jiang2023mistral7b, openai2024gpt4technicalreport}.
+Their broad generalization ability, acquired through large-scale pretraining, enables fluent, context-aware responses across diverse inputs.
+However, these generative strengths do not necessarily transfer to high-precision structured prediction tasks.
+A notable example is \emph{extractive question answering} (EQA), in which the model must identify an exact span from a given passage~\citep{chen2017reading, Alqifari, lan2020albertlitebertselfsupervised}.
+In such settings, LLMs often produce plausible but unsupported answers, undermining reliability~\citep{sadat2023delucionqadetectinghallucinationsdomainspecific}.

-This challenge is further exacerbated in \textbf{resource-constrained environments}, such as mobile devices, IoT systems, and on-device assistants \citep{merenda2020edge}, where computational efficiency is paramount.
-Deploying large LLMs in such settings is impractical due to their substantial memory and energy requirements.
-A natural solution is to use \textbf{smaller LLMs}, which offer a more efficient alternative.
-However, while these models perform well in general settings, they often fail on high-precision tasks such as EQA, where exact information retrieval is required.
-This trade-off between efficiency and accuracy creates a fundamental bottleneck: increasing model size improves task performance but is infeasible for small-device deployment, while reducing model size preserves efficiency but degrades reliability on critical tasks.
-Addressing this limitation requires a selective approach—one that retains the efficiency of small LLMs while ensuring robust performance on specialized tasks.

-To this end, we propose a Learning-to-Defer framework \citep{madras2018predict, mozannar2021consistent, Verma2022LearningTD, mao2023twostage}, which adaptively delegates queries to specialized offline models, optimizing both accuracy and efficiency.
-Rather than relying solely on a small LLM—which may produce unreliable answers for complex queries—our method dynamically defers difficult cases to more capable, task-specific models.
-This strategy enables \textbf{efficient, on-device processing} for the majority of queries while leveraging specialized models only when necessary. \textbf{We establish theoretical guarantees on the optimality of our learned allocation strategy}, ensuring that queries are directed to the agent with the highest confidence.
-Empirically, we evaluate our approach on multiple EQA benchmarks, including SQuADv1 \citep{rajpurkar2016squad}, SQuADv2 \citep{rajpurkar2018knowdontknowunanswerable}, and TriviaQA \citep{joshi2017triviaqa}, demonstrating that our method significantly improves reliability while maintaining low computational overhead.